NourShloul/JoVoiceElectionWebsite/README.md

 The election website project is designed to facilitate both voters and candidates in the election process.
 The website is divided into a user side, which includes voters and candidates, and an admin side for election supervision.
 The following document outlines the project details, team members, links to resources, and key functionalities.

 ## Team Members
-Scrum Master: Hosam abuelhija
+- Scrum Master: Hosam abuelhija
-Product Owner: Ghayda'a Bdoor
+- Product Owner: Ghayda'a Bdoor
-Developers Team:
+- Developers Team:
-Hadeel Al Zoubi
+1. adeel Al Zoubi
-Batool Khazali
+2. Batool Khazali
-Sarah Al Shorman
+3. Sarah Al Shorman

 ## Project Context
 The election website includes the following functionalities:

-Home Page:
+### Home Page:

 Summary of services
 Explanation about the project and supporting entities